 The National Emergency Rental Vehicle (NERV) program is a single portal for placing rental vehicle orders, nationwide.
 NERV allows for a centralized billing, payment, and claims office for incident rented vehicles.
 Rentals are paid directly by the NERV program, and individual travel cards are not utilized through NERV.
 Rental vehicle authorized must be on the resource order.

 When the vehicle required for the position must be off-road capable, "NERV Rental authorized (Include type of vehicle)" must be relayed to dispatch.
 The NERV agreement rental process does NOT supersede guidance provided in the Northern Rockies Chapter 10 Supplement to the NWCG Standards for Interagency Incident Business Management for travel and transportation of AD/EFF overhead.
-For more information reference the NERV website: https://nerv.firenet.gov/ and Standard NRCG Operating Procedures for NERV Agreement at: https://gacc.nifc.gov/nrcc/nrcg/index/NERV-Rental-Vehicles-SOP.pdf
+For more information reference the NERV website.

+Reference NRCG Standard Operating Procedures for NERV Agreement.